 Gacha and MMO rules apply to levelling up characters, meaning they’ll receive experience from consuming tomes that are dropped or given as a reward, but they also receive experience from slaying enemies (most notably, bosses).

 As characters become level-capped and require ascension to increase said cap, be sure to not over-invest into any single character.

 Statue levels might be something Breath of the Wild fans are familiar with.
 Spirits are scattered all over the open world, barricaded with simple puzzles which must be solved to access each.
 Upon offering a certain amount of these spirits to the Statue of Seven, players receive permanents buffs.
 Be sure to mark these on the map when exploring!

-Genshin Impact: the gameplay
+Genshin Impact: gameplay guide